PickUpThePhone/pizero2/README.md

 ![](imgs/pat.JPG)

 Then, SSH into the pi using vscode Remote Explorer extension.
-You will need git installed if it is not there already <br>
+You will need to install git on the rpi if it is not already there <br>

 `sudo apt install git`